Dr. Leslie Yedor

 She holds a Doctorate in Acupuncture and Oriental Medicine and is a Licensed Acupuncturist.

-Dr. Leslie earned her bachelor’s degree from the University of California, Santa Barbara, where she studied pre-medicine and classical archaeology.
+Dr. Yedor earned her bachelor’s degree from the University of California, Santa Barbara, where she studied pre-medicine and classical archaeology.
 She graduated with honors and was inducted into the Phi Beta Kappa Academic Honor Society.

 While at Highland, she rotated throughout the Department of Medicine with a primary focus in Neurology.